blhmr/BareDB/README.md

 ## Why BareDB

-BareDB simplifies basic database operations in C with a user-friendly and lightweight approach.
-It provides an intuitive interface for adding, reading, updating, and deleting structs in a database file.
-Even for beginners, BareDB offers a straightforward way to incorporate database functionalities into C applications.
-Its minimalist design streamlines code, making database operations accessible and efficient.
-Whether for small projects or as a component in larger applications, BareDB is a valuable tool, simplifying the implementation of fundamental database functions in C.
+BareDB streamlines basic database operations in C, offering a user-friendly, lightweight solution.
+With an intuitive interface, it simplifies adding, reading, updating, and deleting structs in a database file.
+Ideal for beginners, BareDB's minimalist design ensures efficiency, making it a valuable tool for fundamental database functions in C.

 ## Getting Started